FaceResearch/FaceResearch.github.io/index.md

 #### [Emotion perception and effects of mood and culture](https://uwe.eu.qualtrics.com/jfe/form/SV_8Im2gatgD1FALKS)

 Recruiting Arab/Middle Eastern and British/European participants to take part in an online task.
-The study will examine your facial perception abilities whilst taking your mood and cultural background into consideration.
+The study will examine your facial emotion recognition abilities whilst taking your mood and cultural background into consideration.

 - **Type**: Interactive, Rating
 - **Length**: <25 mins